nori-parelius/noriparelius/content/post/bodies-trying-kill-us.md

 tags = ["Food"]
 draft = false
 featured_image = "/img/featured_bodies-trying-kill-us.jpg"
+f_alt = "An image of a big stick of butter."
 +++

 I have recently finished reading Malcolm Kendrick's books _The Great Cholesterol Con_ and _The Clot Thickens_ and it was a treat.
 It was insightful, captivating and so very funny, just dripping with dry, British humour.
 And with frustration.
 A LOT of frustration.